noordawod/sqlite-manager/README.md

   @Override
   public void onChange(SQLiteDatabase db, int oldVersion, int newVersion) {
     // Callback fired when db is upgraded from oldVersion to newVersion.
+    Log.d(
+      LOG_TAG,
+      "Schema changed successfully from V" + oldVersion + " to V" + newVersion
+    );
   }

   @Override
   public void onChangeComplete(SQLiteDatabase db, int version) {
-    // Callback fired when db is upgraded to target version.
+    // Callback fired when db is upgraded to target version. isUpgrading = false;
   }

   @Override
   public void onError(SQLiteDatabase db, Throwable error) {
     // Callback fired when db encountered an error.
+    // TODO: Show an error to the user, ask what to do.
   }
 }
 ```